Byte projects $100 million in 2020 revenue without increasing marketing spend – TechCrunch

 Most interestingly, byte saw explosive growth in the first quarter of 2020 — the company saw 10x revenue growth over the last three months, compared to the same period of 2019, and says that it is continuing at that 10x growth rate through Q2.
 Byte also told TechCrunch that it generated “positive EBITDA business pre-[COVID-19].”
 (As is the case with all private companies, these numbers come from byte and are not independently verified by TechCrunch.)

 Part of that profitability story is improving economics.
-Toward the end of 2019, byte’s cost to acquire customers (CAC) averaged $189 for initial impression kits, a figure that dropped to $88 by the end of April 2020.
+Toward the end of 2019, byte’s cost to acquire customers (CAC) dropped by 50 percent from end of 2019 through April of this year.

 The sharp CAC decline is due to several factors.
 According to Gunsagar, the price of Google keywords dropped dramatically in the midst of the coronavirus pandemic and the company has seen its direct and organic traffic double, perhaps driven by the coronavirus pandemic spurring increased interest in self-improvement.

-Note: Editor’s Note: This post has been updated to correct inaccuracies around Cohen and Johnson’s earlier roles, Washington’s official title, and the launch date for bytePro.